-Climbers from all over Europe have known this place since the 1970s: Its limestone cliffs overlook the sea and offer perfect climbing conditions year round.
+Located relatively close to the city of Marseille, the park’s dramatic limestone cliffs overlook the sea, and offer perfect climbing conditions year round.

-The national park is located not far from the city of Marseille.
-Fear not, you don’t need to be a rock climber to enjoy this park.
-There are also miles of well-marked hiking trails, several caves, and opportunities for diving and exploring the coast by boat.
+But fear not– you don’t need to be a rock climber to enjoy this national park.
+There are also miles of well-marked hiking trails, several caves, and opportunities for Scuba diving and exploring the coast by boat.

 Abruzzo has been at the forefront of European ecotourism for decades.
 Nowadays you’ll find some of the best cycling paths in Italy here, as well as several opportunities for nature-based tourism.

-A hike across the Samaria Gorge in Crete is a great way to get away from the crowded (but beautiful!)
-Cretan beaches for one day.
+A hike across the Samaria Gorge (one of our favorite places in Greece) is a great way to get away from the beautiful, but crowded beaches in Crete for one day.

-The most dramatic section of the hike is the “Gates,” where the gorge narrows to a width of only 4 meters between 300 meter-high cliffs.
-Walking through it gives you the feeling of entering a forbidden world.
+The most dramatic section of the hike is the “Gates,” where the gorge narrows to a width of only four meters between 300 meter-high cliffs.
+Walking through it really gives you the feeling of entering a forbidden world.